Hubs-Foundation/hubs-cloud/community-edition/readme.md

 - flexibility/compatibility and production ready don't mix, it's not possible for one architectural design to simultaneously support average joe/jane's laptop and their company's production environment.
 - Designing, building, hosting, and maintaining production software systems goes beyond the scope of a single codebase.
 It encompasses both business aspects, such as budgeting and scoping, and engineering factors like security, reliability, scalability, and efficiency.
 Many books have been written on this subject.

+# how to deploy
-# pre requisites
+- pre requisites
     - kubernetes `hosting infrastrature`
     - DNS service `to reach hubs services on a domain`
     - ports: `exposed to the client`
         - tcp: 80,443,4443,5349
         - udp: 35000 - 60000
     - smtp service `for login emails (optional)`

-# deploy to kubernetes
+- deploy to kubernetes
 `bash render_hcce.sh && kubectl apply -f hcce.yaml`

-# expose the services
+- expose the services
     - use `kubectl -n <hcce_namespace> get svc lb` to find it's external ip
     - on your dns service, route below domains to the external ip of lb service in hcce namespace
         - <root_domain>
         - assets.<root_domain>
         - stream.<root_domain>
         - cors.<root_domain>

 # https certs
 2 options